Question (Nov 2005)

 Procedures for applying for exemption under Internal Revenue Section 501c(3).

-Filing Requirements in the U.S.
+Annual Reporting and Filing Requirements in the U.S.

 A brief description of annual filing requirements for tax-exempt organizations.